AshokGfsd/Preparation/README.md

 39. **What are generator functions?**
     - Generator functions are functions that can be paused and resumed, yielding multiple values over time.
+    - A generator function is a special type of function that can pause its execution and resume later.
     - **Example**:
       ```javascript
       function* generatorFunction() {